 CFP: Performance of the Real Postgraduate and Early Career Researcher Symposium

-An international symposium hosted by the ‘Performance of the Real Research Theme’ at the University of Otago, Dunedin, New Zealand
+An international conference hosted by the ‘Performance of the Real Research Theme’ at the University of Otago

 June 8th – 10th 2016

-Keynote speaker: Dr Bree Hadley (Queensland University of Technology)
+Keynote speaker: Bree Hadley (Queensland University of Technology)

-This symposium invites submissions from postgraduate students, early career researchers and other interested academics on the theme ‘Performance of the Real’.
+This symposium invites submissions from postgraduate students and early career researchers on the theme ‘performance of the real’.
 The event asks what it is about representations, mediations and performances of the ‘real’ that makes them so compelling in the contemporary moment.
-This symposium is necessarily interdisciplinary and takes a broad understanding of the ‘real’ in lay terms, but also as a critical theoretical concept.
-At its core, we consider how ‘realness’ is performed and encountered by subjects through representations and embodiments such as those related (but not limited) to disaster, trauma and Dark Tourism.
+This symposium is necessarily inter-disciplinary and takes a broad understanding of the ‘real’ in lay terms, but also as a critical theoretical concept.
+At its core, we consider how ‘realness’ is performed and encountered by subjects through representations and discourses such as those related (but not limited) to disaster, trauma and dark tourism.

 We encourage papers relating to:

-- The politics of performing the real in terms of events such as (but not limited to) disasters, trauma, war, terrorism and ritual
+- The politics of performing the real in terms of events such as (but not limited to) disasters

 - The ethics of the real in terms of psychoanalysis